Aaron-R-Carter/how-to-get-ahead-app/App-Strcuture-Outline.md

                         ~ if trouble, use greater than less than sentence such as "I feel more miserable when I _____ than when I _____.

+    D. Step 4:

+            Set Up Your Ambition Map and Set the Context for Your Goal

+                - Use your top 12 senteces to guide your goal setting and make your goal compelling.
+You will need a 3 column table.

+                table example columns:
+                [Via Negativa ---- GOAL ------ Via Positva]

+                - Take your six via negativa, then via positiva sentences and rank-order them.

+                (for any goal you consider, does it meet your top sentences in what you want to avoid & achieve?)

+                            * side from p.31 - Doing Goal Research \
+                                (research phase of goals, list & columns) (download an email script for goal research at zakslayback.com/research)

+    E. Step 5:

+            Refine Your Career Goals with Definite Optimism